 Also, if you haven’t already, check out the video at the top of this article, which shows how well it does in frying eggs.

 Slow cooking and hot oven use

 Pure ceramic is excellent, not only for frying but for slow cooking of foods and hot oven use.
-It’s also suited to microwave cooking, which I cover elsewhere, as well as baking, boiling, and steaming, which are all healthy ways of cooking.
+It’s also suited to microwave cooking, which I cover elsewhere, as well as baking, boiling, and steaming.

 It’s non-reactive, so you can cook the types of food that are acidic.
 The solid ceramic pans are perfect as they are metal-free.

-Slow cooking locks in flavor and nutrition and this is such a healthy way of preparing meals.
+Slow cooking locks in flavor and nutrition when preparing meals.
 We know a ceramic crockpot is perfect for slow cooking.
 But you can also do this with a solid ceramic frying pan with lid, for example, to cook tender juicy braised steak or similar.

 The great thing is you can put 100% ceramic pans in the oven up to very high temperatures.
 Being just ceramic, they resist higher temperatures than everyday cookware.
 The Xtrema brand is said to withstand temperatures up to 2500 ºF.

 Things to cook in a ceramic pan in the oven includes casseroles, pies, baked vegetables, potato bake, and basically anything you can cook in bakeware.